nuntius-rex/elithica-spa/README.md

 util/data.Util.js
 ```

-Since Fetch uses a promise based encapsulation, the way in is to pass in a callback function from the model.
+Since Fetch uses a promise based encapsulation, the best way to control the output is through input (that should be a new catch phrase! :-)> ).
+So you create a callback and pass it in as a function from the model.
 In the following example, found in model/users.Mod.js, I create a callback that will display the result data.

 ```
   postUsers:function(formProps){